To get the latest experience from our website, please upgrade your browser.

 New Jersey Superior Court Judge Brian Martinotti is presiding over the MCL, which includes hundreds of lawsuits.
 The first suit was filed by Weitz & Luxenberg's Ellen Relkin in August 2012, and she expects many more cases to be filed.

 The Stryker MDL, which includes nearly 1,700 lawsuits, is being overseen by U.S. District Judge Donovan W. Frank.
 Despite opposition by Stryker, the MDL includes the Rejuvenate and ABG II devices.
 The MDL is expected to grow.

 People who received a Rejuvenate, ABG II or other Styker implant may suffer injuries.
 Medical device makers like Stryker have a duty to properly design their products and warn the public about any risks.
 The company recalled a number of its products, and it may have been too late for a number of people who received faulty implants.
-A qualified Stryker lawyer can protect your rights and help you find out if you have a claim and also file a claim for compensation.
+A qualified Stryker lawyer can protect your rights, help you find out if you have a claim and file a claim for compensation.